prog4biol/soc2020/sort_log2fold/README.md

 ENSGALG00000006456	C14H16orf45	4.83210331845551e-134	4.3
 ENSGALG00000026591	GNG12	2.48713188587058e-106	5.1
 ```
-Hmm.
+ - Hmm.
 That isn't quite the order we want, right.
-The top or head of our list is not in the order we want.
-We want the most up-regulated at the top.
+ - The top or head of our list is not in the order we want.
+ -  We want the most up-regulated at the top.

+Let's get the top 100 up-regulated genes sorted with the most up-regulated on top.

-Let's get the bottom 100 lines, then reverse the order:
+Get the bottom 100 lines, then reverse the order:
 ```
 $ tail -r -n100 logfold_sorted.tsv | head
 ENSGALG00000026591	GNG12	2.48713188587058e-106	5.1